-Let 2021 be the year that you swear off accounting spaghetti, especially if it's being stored in inaccessible siloes.
+Let this current year be the year that you swear off accounting spaghetti, especially if it's being stored in inaccessible siloes.
 This may be the primary way that you can set your team up for accounting success in the months to come – make capturing institutional knowledge, streamlining and rectifying disparate processes and universal documentation a table-stakes item on your list.

 Whether the issue is culturally ingrained, a result of shortcuts thanks to high churn, the byproduct of a complex organizational structure or just an unshakeable tradition that involves the use of outdates and counterintuitive spreadsheet reporting in place of a workhorse ERP, you can mitigate such a variety of accounting challenges by streamlining accounting processes that it only makes sense to get it done.

 Yes, it can represent a significant time commitment and yes, there has to be a cultural of proactive silo-busting in place to be successful, but there is a reverse domino effect associated with facilitating efficiency and making universal documentation non-negotiable.